OWF/owf2014/pages/en/Partners/index.md

 ##ASSOCIATE YOUR COMPANY, YOUR BRAND TO OWF, MEANS:
-* itemBenefiting from high visibility through a great online presence f
+* itemBenefiting from high visibility through a great online presence
 * itemStrengthen your leadership in France and abroad
 * itemDevelop your business
 * itemContribute to a sustainable digital future